wmacnair/SampleQC/README.md

 ## Setting up

-There are two possible startpoints for `SampleQC`: from a `SingleCellExperiment` object _sce_, or a `data.frame` where you've already calculated QC metrics for all your cells, _qc_df_.
+`SampleQC` starts from a `data.frame` containing the QC metrics for all your cells, _qc_df_.
+This `data.frame` is easily obtainable from whichever object contains your single cell data.
+(We also considered writing functions that take single cell container objects as inputs, such as `SingleCellExperiment` or `Seurat` objects.
+However, using a `data.frame` is more flexibile, and future-proofs `SampleQC` against new types of data and changes to other packages.)

-If you already have a `data.frame`, it should contain the following columns:
+This `data.frame` should contain the following columns:

 * `cell_id`, a unique identifier for each cell
 * `sample_id`, identifier for experimental sample